-Wellness for life and work is supported through holistic Life coaching that is a catalyst to improving how you experience life where you are right now, while staying true to your values.
+Wellness for life and work is supported through holistic life coaching, a catalyst to improving how you experience life where you are right now, while staying true to your values.
 It can help you re-appraise how to deal with a vexing issue, income earning problems you have been stuck on for a while, or the existential threat to how you want to live presented by the demands of climate change.
-The aim is to clarify and deepen an understanding of your life, consider the obstacles you have in living the way you want, and to explore the possibilities, boundaries and limitations
+The aim is to clarify and deepen an understanding of your life, consider the challenges you have in living the way you want, and to explore the possibilities, boundaries and limitations

 An ecological approach does not make the nature of how you deal with challenges all about you and the way you think or perceive the world.
 While you do have to take sole responsibility for resolving many issues, it just seems unlikely you could be solely culpable given the massive over-expansion of the Finance Industry, and the consumerist culture it grows on, in Australia over the last 25 years.
 So we explore your world and it’s different elements knowing full well there are always limits to what you can be responsible for in the different settings of your life.
 But within the scope of those limits, there is so much you can do to improve your life on your terms.

 An ecological approach